Investigating allegations of British Special Forces extra-judicial killings in Afghanistan

-As well as listing the shocking details of the killings themselves, AOAV’s report sets out in detail how official accounts from troopers justifying lethal violence were not deemed credible.
+As well as listing the details of the killings themselves, AOAV’s report sets out in detail how official and incriminatory accounts from soldiers justifying lethal violence were not deemed credible.

 Senior UKSF officers were also made aware of the events at the time but no formal complaint was made to the Service Police.

 In an unprecedented move, partnering Afghan troops ceased to accompany certain UKSF units because they refused to be part of “assassination” squads.
 UKSF members joked over email about “the latest massacre” and the barefaced implausibility of their official stories.